MissclickStudios/Projecte3/README.md

 # Projecte3
-Repository created for the our Rogue-lite game fro porject III
+Repository created for the our Rogue-lite game for project III